OWASP/www-project-security-culture/v10/6-Threat_Modelling/index.md

 ## Gamification

-Use gamification as a way to introduce the threat modeling activity to the development team.
+Use gamification as a way to introduce the threat modelling activity to the development team.
 Gamification can ensure all members of a team are involved and given the opportunity to provide input.
 A security team member can initially run and record the results of the gamification